-Our assessment of technical capacity for retail licence applications includes the applicant's ability to support customers experiencing vulnerability (where the applicant is seeking to sell energy to residential customers).
-Applicants need to demonstrate a full understanding of their obligations to support customers experiencing vulnerability, including their obligations under the payment difficulty framework, protections for affected customers experiencing family violence protections for customers who require life support equipment.
+Our assessment of technical capacity for retail licence applications includes the applicant's ability to support customers experiencing vulnerability (where the applicant is seeking to sell energy to residential or small business customers).
+Applicants need to demonstrate a full understanding of their obligations to support customers experiencing vulnerability, including their obligations under the payment difficulty framework, protections for customers affected by family violence, and protections for customers who require life support equipment.